notaryproject/notation/specs/commandline/verify.md

 }
 ```

-To verify image `hello-world:v1`, user should use flag `--oci-layout` and `--scope` together, for example:
+To verify image `hello-world:v1`, user should use flags `--oci-layout` and `--scope` together, for example:

 ```shell
 notation verify --oci-layout --scope "localhost:5000/hello-world" hello-world:v1